 A high quality dentist will take more time and effort drilling and shaping smooth crisp margins for the new restoration to fit against.
 They will carefully position the margins underneath the gum for protection.
 They will use more expensive impression materials and ensure that the entire margin is captured in the impression.

 Occlusion is the study of how teeth move against each other.
 Learning how to design the bite is a 4 year course in dental school.
 It teaches the dentist how to design the shape of the cusps so that they move harmoniously against the opposing teeth.
 If dentistry is placed without real regard for occlusion, both your new dental work and the opposing teeth will suffer and be more likely to break.

 Esthetic quality – How well it matches the other natural teeth

 The quality of the materials used and the talent level of the ceramist determine how natural it looks.
-High quality dentists will spend 20 times more for restorations than other dentists.
+High quality dentists will spend 100 times more for the restoration than other dentists.
 Patients are rarely given the option to choose what quality of lab will do their restoration.